suffolklibraries/lgc/content/collections/events/trimley-birds-14-09.md

     content:
       -
         type: text
-        text: "A minibus shuttle will run from 10am – 11am from Searson's Farm car park to the reserve and back at 2pm."
-  -
+        text: "The meeting point for this event is at Searson's Farm car park. " -
     type: paragraph
     content: